-Jen Taylor is currently accepting couples for marriage therapy in Hawaii only.
+Jen Taylor is currently accepting couples for marriage therapy through Jewish Community Services for clients who live in Maryland only.
 Jen Taylor completed Levels 1 and Level 2 of the Gottman Method for marriage therapy in 2018.
 The Gottman Method is an approach to couples therapy that includes a thorough assessment of the couple relationship and integrates research-based interventions based on the Sound Relationship House Theory.

 If you are current couple receiving services and need access to the special resource area "For My Couples" please ask me for the password.
 This private page is filled with handouts and resources that I have curated just for you as a supplement to the work that you are doing in sessions.

 What to Expect:

 First Meeting: Come In Together

 Both partners need to be present for the initial evaluation to complete what is called an "Oral History Interview."
 During this meeting, we will discuss the history of your relationship and look at one area of conflict.

 Each partner will then complete an individual session in which your personal relationship history is discussed.
 This includes your family or origin and past relationships. *Please note, that the information that is discussed in this meeting is expected to be available to your partner.
 There are no secrets in marriage counseling between the therapist and one person in the marriage.
 The individual sessions may occur on the same day, or on different days.

 Each partner will complete a series of online assessments designed by the Gottman Institute that will guide your therapist in the development of an individualized treatment plan for your relationship.
 Each partner will receive a personalized invitation via email to complete the assessments.
 They are scored automatically and the results are sent directly to me.